szilagyipeter99/embeddedsystems/README.md

 ### Important note:

-The codes provided in the examples are intended for educational purposes and are designed to be beginner-friendly and easy to understand.
+The codes provided in this repository are intended for educational purposes and are designed to be beginner-friendly and easy to understand.
 As such, it may lack comprehensive error handling, optimization, and other critical aspects required in production-level software.

 ### For your use and inspiration